TMAJ Server Setup

 - server.properties:

-- Images_Root_Directory: This is the directory where all the
+- Images_Root_Directory: This is the directory where TMAJ will

-image files in TMAJ will go.
+put image files.
 The images are not stored into the

 - tmaj.jnlp